Starlitnightly/SL_analysis/readme.md

 - `SL_Function.py`: the analysis function of SL
 - `data`: the SL pair
-- `script`: the pipeline of SL analysis
+- `script`: the pipeline of SL analysis in pan-cancer
+- `crlm`: the pipeline of SL cell-cell interaction analysis in calm

 ## Tutorial